fermyon/spin-dotnet-sdk/readme.md

 The SDK includes a Spin template for C# projects.
 To install it, run:

 ```
-spin templates install --git https://github.com/fermyon/spin-dotnet-sdk
+spin templates install --git https://github.com/fermyon/spin-dotnet-sdk --branch main --update
 ```

 You can then run `spin new http-csharp <project-name>` to create a new Spin C# application.

-> Because the SDK currently only supports building from source, you'll be prompted for
-> the path to where you cloned the SDK.
-This must be a relative path from the directory
-> _where the application will be created._ For example, if you cloned the SDK
-> into `~/git/spin-dotnet-sdk`, and your application is being created in
-> `~/work/spin-csharp`, you'd pass `../../git/spin-dotnet-sdk`.
+> If you're creating a project without using the Spin template, add a reference the Spin SDK with the command
+> `dotnet add package Fermyon.Spin.Sdk --prerelease`

 ### Handling HTTP requests